Saloon cars are sometimes overlooked in favour of SUVs and crossovers, but don’t rule them out until you’ve taken a closer look.

 Dislikes: : Not much!

 The biggest advantage of the Seat Toledo, other than the fact that’s it’s a great price, is the space.
-You can get the whole family into this motor without problem.
+It’s one of the best family saloon cars; you can get the whole brood into this motor without problem.
 Even if you’re tall, there’s plenty of headroom and legroom, and rear passengers don’t lose out either – there’s ample space in the back too.

 You get a 500 litre boot, and the seats also fold down to give you extra space.
-With 60/40 split rear seats, the SEAT Toledo is one of the most versatile saloon cars on our list.
+With 60/40 split rear seats, the SEAT Toledo is one of the most versatile saloon cars we’ve seen and also appears on our list of most economical cars.

 The SEAT Toledo also scores highly when it comes to safety.
-It’s packed full of safety features as standard, including electronic stability control, anti-lock brakes and lots of airbags.
-It’s also received the full five star Euro NCAP rating, so you can rest assured that you and your family are well protected in the SEAT Toledo.
+It’s packed full of safety features as standard, including electronic stability control, anti-lock brakes and lots of airbags, the peace of mind you need when looking for the best family saloon car.
+It’s also received the full five star Euro NCAP rating, so you can rest assured that you and your valuable cargo are well protected in the SEAT Toledo.

 John’s Verdict 7/10